 Ingredients You Should Never Mix (And Why)

-Not every 'don't mix' rule on the internet is true.
-Here are the skincare combinations that actually matter, in order of how much they matter, and the ones the internet got wrong.
+Not every don't-mix rule online is true.
+Here are the ingredient combos that actually matter, in order of importance, and the ones the internet got wrong.

 The internet will tell you a hundred things never to mix.
 Most of those rules are outdated, exaggerated, or invented by someone who wanted to sell a course.
 Here are the combinations that actually matter, in order of how much they matter, plus the ones you can stop worrying about.